A tree growing to a height of 20 metres.

 The bark is grey to reddish brown and stringy.
-And the canopy is typically narrow.
+The canopy is typically narrow.

-The flowers are arranged in groups (umbellasters) of mostly between nine and eighteen.
+The primary inflorescence of “eucalypts” (Angophora / Corymbia / Eucalyptus) is an umbellaster (an umbel-like cluster of flowers).
+In the flowers of Corymbia and Eucalyptus, the petals and sepals are fused into the distinctive calyptra / operculum (bud cap) which is shed when the flower opens (in some species, 2 bud caps (opercula) are shed).
+The flowers are conspicuously staminate – where many stamens are basically taking over the role of the petals, all surrounding one central carpel.
+In this species, the flowers are arranged in umbellasters of mostly between nine and eighteen.
 The mature buds are green to yellowish, oval to spindle-shaped, 4 to 6 mm long and about 2 mm wide.
 The operculum / calyptra is cone-shaped with a beaked tip, shorter than or about as long and wide as the flower cup.

 The stamens are white.
 Flowering mainly occurs from September to December.

-The capsule is a globe-shaped, slightly flattened, to 8 mm long and wide.
+The fruit of eucalypts are a woody capsule (commonly called ‘gum nuts’) which come in a wide variety of shapes with the top part having a sunken, flat or raised disc and with the valves inserted, disc-level, exserted to strongly exserted.
+In this species, the capsule is a globe-shaped, slightly flattened, to 8 mm long and wide.
 In stringybarks, the capsules are produced in a tightly round structure.

 Not common in cultivation but can be observed on properties as remnant trees and could be incorporated into larger gardens and landscapes.
 Not suited to small backyards but could possibly be grown as a street tree or in a large yard.
 Suited to sandy soils, on ridgelines or upper slopes.